HiroyasuInoue/ProductionNetworkSimulator/README.md

 The detail follows as below.

-* -a (int): adaptation (0: as much as possible, 1: only once) (under implementation)
+* -a (int): adaptation (0: as much as possible, 1: only once)

+(under implementation)

-* -A (str): adaptation counter file (available only when -a is on) (under implementation)
+* -A (str): adaptation counter file (available only when -a is on)

+(under implementation)

 * -d (str): delta file (default null)

 Delta file can specifies delta for firm.
 Delta file is input.

 (firm ID) (delta)

-* -f (str): final consumption output file (default null) If the option is set, total final consumption of firms at every time step is output.
+* -f (str): final consumption output file (default null)

+If the option is set, total final consumption of firms at every time step is output.

 (time) (total final consumption)

 * -F : fulldebug output

 All internal variables are output at every time step.
 File name is fixed as "fullDebug.csv".

 * -o (int): order algorithm type.
-0: normal, 1: keep initial demand, 2: ignore negative inv adjustment This option specifies which type of algorithm to be used to calculate order.
+0: normal, 1: keep initial demand, 2: ignore negative inv adjustment

+This option specifies which type of algorithm to be used to calculate order.
 Normal is the same as the original Hallegatte model.
 Keep initial demand is to ignore demand change and order the same level at the initial moment.
 Ignore negative inv(entory) adjustment is to ignore minus order and set the order to zero.

-* -p (file:int:int...): get snapshot of production at indicated step(s). for more than one snapshot, int should be separated by :
+* -p (file:int:int...): get snapshot of production at indicated step(s). for more than one snapshot, int should be separated by ":"

 You can get snapshot of PAct for all firms at designated time.
 This option requires the base filename and times when to take snapshots.
 For example, if

 -p snapshot:10:20

-is set, you get snapshotAt10 and snapshotAt20 files.
-The format of file is
+is set, you get snapshotAt10 and snapshotAt20 files.The format of file is

 (firm ID) (PAct)

 * -r (int): random seed (default 331)

 To set random seed.

 * -R (int): rationing algorithm.
 0. proportional, 1.
 FC low priority, 2. lower has high priority, 3.
 1 and 2 (default proportional)

 This option can change rationing policy.
 It is indicated that the original rationing algorithm has a problem to simulate an actual network [Inoue and Todo, 2017].
 	1. proportional: The original rationing policy.
 [Hallegatte, 2008; Henriet and Hallegatte, 2008]
 	2. FC low priority: Final consumption is fulfilled last.
 (FC has low priority)